Catalyst3/university-microservices/README.md

   - `http://localhost:9090/student-service/api/student/getById/{id}` (This call will invoke the fallback method).
 - Monitor the health status using the actuator endpoint:
   - `http://localhost:9090/student-service/actuator/health`
+  - `Visit http://localhost:9411 to open the Zipkin UI.`

 ## Future Enhancements